microdee/mcro/Docs/Manual/index.md

 Notice how we didn't need to specify the TMap type, where both the key and value types were deduced from how the input ranges were manipulated before.

 Not yet impressed?
-No problem:
+May this snippet change that:

 ```Cpp
 TArray<int32> mySetCopy;